David S. Shanahoff-Khalsa - Kundalini Yoga Therapist

 David Shannahoff-Khalsa's most-cited work is a 1999 study on the effects of two meditation protocols on two groups of individuals with Obsessive-compulsive disorder (OCD).
 The one group practiced The Relaxation Response plus Mindfulness Meditation technique, while the other group employed a Kundalini Yoga protocol.
 After three months, it was found the Kundalini Yoga group showed greater improvement on all six scales being used for evaluation. while The Relaxation Response/Mindfulness Meditation group showed no improvements.
 The groups were merged for an additional year using the Kundalini Yoga techniques.
 At 15 months, the final group improved significantly on all the scales, demonstrating that kundalini yoga techniques are effective in the treatment of OCD.

-Below you will find our selection of products by David S Shannahoff-Khalsa, competitively priced, and with FREE Shipping to US Retail Customers.
+Below you will find our selection of products by David S Shannahoff-Khalsa, competitively priced, and with FREE Shipping to US Customers.

 Kundalini Yoga Meditation